wkumari/draft-vandergaast-edns-client-subnet/README.md

    where a minor may connect.)
 Similarly, many ISPs and other organizations use a Centralized Resolver infrastructure that can be distant from the clients the resolvers serve.
-The cases all lead to less than optimal replies from topology-sensitive Authoritative Nameservers.
+The cases all lead to less than desirable replies from topology-sensitive Authoritative Nameservers.

    This draft defines an EDNS0 [RFC6891] option to convey network